digofreitashq/tintafrescaarenacity/README.md

 Development of a Godot 2.1.5 game based on the comic series "Tinta Fresca" created by Digo Freitas and Vinicius Gressana.

-All rights, logos and images belog to his creators.
+All rights, logos and images belong to his creators.